• Skip to primary navigation

 Pan Fried Potatoes with Herbs

-Published: Jun 11, 2020 · Modified: Jul 9, 2022 by Kathleen Higashiyama · The following content may contain affiliate links.
+Published: Jun 11, 2020 · Modified: Feb 7, 2024 by Kathleen Higashiyama · The following content may contain paid links.
 When you click and shop the links, we receive a commission.

 • Tweet

-Pan Fried Potatoes with Herbs are buttery, savory, and make for a great weeknight dinner side.
+Pan Fried Potatoes with Herbs are buttery, savory, and the perfect weeknight dinner side.
 They take under 30 minutes to make and pair well with just about everything.
-All you need are waxy potatoes, herbs, garlic, salt and pepper, and olive oil to make this one-pan side dish.
+All you need are small waxy potatoes, herbs, garlic, salt and pepper, and olive oil to make this one-pan side dish.

 potatoes roasting in a pan with spoon and herbs

 Pan Fried Potatoes with Herbs is an approachable and delicious recipe.
-It requires a handful of ingredients you probably already have on hand, so there's no need to go to the grocery store.
-This recipe calls for waxy potatoes, fresh or dried herbs, garlic, salt, pepper, and olive oil.
-This dish is vegan, gluten-free, and dairy-free, so it can accommodate those with dietary restrictions.
+It is vegan, gluten-free, and dairy-free, so it can accommodate those with dietary restrictions.
 Within 30 minutes, you will have a savory side dish to go with fish, chicken, steak, and more.

 Jump to: